 Growing strawberries is one of life’s most wonderful pleasures!
-The months of March and April is the best time to plant strawberries and we at Lifestyle Home Garden have put together some guidelines on what environment you need and just how to have success with growing and harvesting strawberries in your garden…
+Early to mid-autumn is the best time to plant strawberries, while early spring is strawberry sowing time, and we at Lifestyle Home Garden have put together some guidelines on what environment you need and just how to have success with growing and harvesting strawberries in your garden…

 - At least 6 hours of full sun per day